 Service Info: Host: RASPBERRYPI; OS: Linux; CPE: cpe:/o:linux:linux_kernel

-Using more polling techniques
+Using more probing techniques

 For example, if we want to do a scan based on UDP calls, we can make a call of the type: